JavaScript is disabled. Please enable to continue!

 Beyond winemaking, Lactic acid bacteria are among the most important groups of microorganisms used in food fermentations.
 They contribute to the taste and texture of fermented products like yogurt, cheese, cultured butter, sour cream, sausage, cucumber pickles, olives and sauerkraut.
 Although many LABs inhibit food spoilage by producing growth-inhibiting substances and large amounts of lactic acid, some species may be spoilage agents themselves, especially in matrices like beer, wine, and processed meats.

-At Eurofins, we test for lactic acid bacteria using standard agar plate count methods.
-Specifically, the method described in the Compendium of Methods for the Microbiological Examination of Foods (Chapter 19 - Acid Producing Microorganisms) occasionally the method described in Chapter 8.070 of Standard Methods for the Examination of Dairy Products.
 The methods primarily use two agars MRS agar and APT agar for enumeration of lactic acid bacteria.
 Both media are designed for the recovery of lactic acid bacteria and contain peptone and dextrose, which supply nitrogen, carbon and other elements necessary for growth.
 Polysorbate 80, acetate, magnesium and manganese provide growth factors for culturing a wide variety of lactobacilli.
 APT agar is primarily used for the recovery of heterofermentative lactic acid bacteria from meats, while MRS agar is used for general recovery of lactic acid bacteria.
 In practice, MRS is most widely used.

-As the requirements for recovering LABs from various food matrices can be complex, there are many modifications available for both MRS and APT, or even additional media, to best tailor the test to the matrix
+As the requirements for recovering LABs from various food matrices can be complex, there are many modifications available for both MRS and APT, or even additional media, to best tailor the test to the matrix.

 The lactic acid bacteria are a large and diverse group and while their preferred and optimum growth conditions are similar they do vary some, and media nutrient profile along with incubation time and temperature can and do impact recovery.